 The project will support a dialogue between stakeholders that should continue beyond the project duration.

-In order to ensure the sustainability of the interventions supported by the project will develop a sustainability plan in the first six months of operation.
+In order to ensure the sustainability of the interventions supported by the project, the project team will develop a sustainability plan in the first six months of operation.

 II.
 Project budget